You built your dream app.Now you can't get a customer.

 Something's catching

 Something she posted is moving faster than usual.
-She pings you while it’s still hot — worth jumping in before it cools?
-You decide whether to ride it.
+She pings you while it’s still hot.
+Worth jumping in before it cools?
+You decide.

 5. Thu